ryanwilsonperkin/cis3210/README.md

 Given more time there are several other security topics I would like to tackle.

-* Forms should include session tokens to avoid CSRF attacks
 * Passwords should *NEVER* be stored in plain text
 * Database user/password should not appear in development.ini in plain text
 * Login attempts should be rate-limited